Mission parents arraigned after allegedly abandoning children during freeze

 RELATED STORY: Mission parents in custody after children found home alone during freeze warning

-According to court records, Alvarado was charged with three counts of child abandonment and resisting arrest.
+According to court records, Alvarado was charged with three counts of child abandonment and an additional charge of resisting arrest.
 Her bond was set at $100,000.

-Records say Briseno was charged with three counts of child abandonment, violation of a protective order, failure to identify, verification of incarceration - continuous violence against family and verification of incarceration - interfering with an emergency arrest.
-His bond was set at $121,000.
+Hidalgo County jail records show Briseno was charged with three counts of child abandonment.
+He also faces additional charges of violation of a protective order, failure to identify, verification of incarceration - continuous violence against family and verification of incarceration - interfering with an emergency arrest.
+His bond was set at $120,000.

 Both parents remain behind bars.